Asian carp: Legislation

-In 2012, the U.S. Senate and House introduced new bills aimed at combating the spread of Asian carp into the Great Lakes by expediting some items of the Stop Asian Carp Act of 2011.
+In 2012, the U.S. Senate and House introduced new bills expediting some items of the Stop Asian Carp Act of 2011, aimed at enhancing resistance to Asian carp spread into the Great Lakes.
 The legislation provides direction to the U.S. Army Corps of Engineers to complete their study within 18 months on how to separate the Great Lakes from the Mississippi watersheds.